-11. Climate change and sustainable building
+11. Climate Change and Sustainable Building

 - 11.1 This chapter covers the key spatial issues relating to climate change and the National Park Authority's response.
 The Authority's required outcome for climate change is set out in the National Park Management Plan and articulated in the Climate Change Action Plan. - 11.2 This chapter considers the overall strategic role played by the National Park in relation to mitigating and adapting to climate change.
 It considers sustainable design and construction, securing low carbon development, renewable energy developments, flood risk reduction, water conservation and waste management.
 The principles of sustainable development should guide all stages of the design process, including the siting and orientation of the building, its use of energy and water and the selection of materials for construction and decoration.
 The policies seek a best practice approach to building and use of resources.
-These aim to make the most efficient and sustainable use of land, buildings and natural resources, and, through the energy hierarchy, to reduce carbon emissions and to use low carbon and renewable energy sources where appropriate. - 11.3 The policies are informed by a report commissioned by the Authority in partnership with Derbyshire Dales District Council and High Peak Borough Council.
+These aim to make the most efficient and sustainable use of land, buildings and natural resources, and, through the energy hierarchy, to reduce carbon emissions and to use low carbon and renewable energy sources where appropriate. - 11.3 The policies are informed by a report58 commissioned by the Authority in partnership with Derbyshire Dales District Council and High Peak Borough Council.
 It focuses on the capacity and potential for renewables and low carbon technologies and includes a landscape sensitivity study of the area. - 11.4 The delivery of spatial policies will be assisted by schemes which encourage sustainable and low carbon development, including the Authority's Sustainable Development Fund and the Environmental Quality Mark.
 Other key agencies such as the Department of Energy and Climate Change, the Department for Energy, Farming and Rural Affairs, Business Link, and the Local Authority Energy Partnership offer significant resource and advisory functions to support sustainable development.

-- 11.5 National policy seeks to minimise energy use through the use of the energy hierarchy, and consequently PPS1 Supplement58 expects policies to secure the highest viable resource and energy efficiency and reduction in emissions.
+- 11.5 National policy seeks to minimise energy use through the use of the energy hierarchy and consequently PPS1 Supplement59 expects policies to secure the highest viable resource and energy efficiency and reduction in emissions.
 It recognises that it may be appropriate for planning authorities to promote levels of building sustainably in advance of those set out nationally, by reference to Building Regulations and Code for Sustainable Homes standards.
 This should not inhibit development, including the provision of affordable housing.
-The 2010 National Parks Circular59 states that, together with a new focus on achieving national park purposes, National Park Authorities should promote energy efficiency, and lead the way in adapting to and mitigating climate change.
-They should also inspire a lifelong behaviour change to sustainable living and enjoyment of the countryside.
-Furthermore it recognises the role that national parks have to play through work with local communities, as exemplars in renewable energy. - 11.6 Planning Policy Statement 760 confirms that national parks have the highest status of protection in relation to landscape and scenic beauty.
+The 2010 National Parks Circular60 states that, together with a new focus on achieving National Park purposes, National Park Authorities should promote energy efficiency and lead the way in adapting to and mitigating climate change.
+They should also inspire a lifelong behaviour change to sustainable living and enjoyment of the countryside. - 11.6 Planning Policy Statement 761 confirms that National Parks have the highest status of protection in relation to landscape and scenic beauty.
 Consequently, the conservation of the natural beauty of the landscape and countryside should be given great weight in